Royalties Calculator.

 From Spotify to Deezer, Apple Music,

-The music industry has grown tremendously in the last few decades.
-It has gone from selling physical copies like CD's to playing music on streaming services.
+The music industry has grown extremely in the last few decades.
+It has gone from selling physical copies like CD’s to playing music on streaming services.

 Background

-There are about 400 million people using Spotify, and out of those, 252 million are paying not for even it. through That with is the other big yet!
-But crowd with and all that is music just fans from jumping onto streaming streaming platform services and there we is still a big issue facing the industry: music royalties.
-But first of all, let’s define what kind of streaming platforms there are...
+With such a large crowd of music fans jumping onto streaming platform services, there is still a big issue facing the industry: music royalties.
+But first of all, let’s define what kind of streaming platforms there are…

 What Are Music Streaming Royalties?